spacebanana420/texts/guides/wayland2025.md

 # Wayland-specific issues

 Like mentioned multiple times above, in Wayland fonts are blurrier at least when you use fractional scaling, and it can be very annoying to use a Wayland desktop for this reason alone.
-Not only fonts are blurrier, but it seems that taking screenshots in Wayland also results in blurrier images (tested with Grim).
-This is not acceptable for me.
+At first it also seemed that taking screenshots in Wayland also results in blurrier images (tested with Grim) but when viewing the same images on x11 they seem to be just fine, so it's probably a problem with GIMP and ristretto on Wayland.

 Gaming is abysmally bad on Wayland with fractional scaling.
 Whether it's a Linux-native game or a Windows game running on WINE, it will use Xwayland.
 This x11-Wayland interoperability does not properly support fractional scaling, and so everything is blurry and upscaled to your screen, essentially rendered at a lower resolution.
 Some games don't even start with Xwayland.